enabledhq/enabledhq.github.io/_posts/2016-07-05-platform-business-model.md

 # Different platform flavours
 Now let’s dive into some key characteristics of platforms.

-> Quick recap: A platform facilitates the exchange of value between two or more groups of participants, often consumers and producers.
+> A platform facilitates the exchange of value between two or more groups of participants, often consumers and producers.

 ## Gamification